Bundles of metric structures as left ultrafunctors

-Now we show that the bundle space of continuous Banach bundles is always Hausdorff, for that we first show the following theorem:
+Now we show that the bundle space of continuous Banach bundles is always Hausdorff (this result is correct even if the base space is not compact Hausdorff, but in the setting of this paper we restrict to the compact Hausdorff base space case).
+For that we first show the following theorem:

-\begin{theorem} Let $E$ be a bundle of models of continuous model theory, which is a single topological space (this could be just the simple case where we have metric spaces bounded by $n$, or Banach spaces where we can form the bundle by taking the union bundles of balls and equipping it with the final topology along the inclusions), then the bundle is Hausdorff iff the maps $\sigma_{\mu}$ of the left ultrafunctor associated with the bundle are injective. \end{theorem}
+\begin{theorem} Let $E$ be a bundle of models of continuous model theory, which is a single topological space and satisfies a version of Lemma~\ref{third_lemma_VTEX1} (this could be just the simple case where we have metric spaces bounded by $n$, or Banach spaces where we can form the bundle by taking the union bundles of balls and equipping it with the final topology along the inclusions), then the bundle is Hausdorff iff the maps $\sigma _{\mu}$ of the left ultrafunctor associated with the bundle are injective. \end{theorem}